Dave Ritchie (gridiron football): Hall of Fame

 Ritchie was named to the Fairmont State Hall of Fame in 2010, following five years as a head coach there with two conference titles and one Coal Bowl victory in 1979.
 He is a member of the Blue Bomber Hall of Fame as the fourth-winningest head coach in team history with a record of 52–44–1 and winning a Grey Cup as an assistant coach in 1990.

 On June 21, 2022, it was announced that Ritchie would be enshrined in the Canadian Football Hall of Fame in the Class of 2022 as a builder.

-CFL coaching record

-Personal life
+Personal life and death

-Ritchie and his wife, Sharon, live in Rhode Island, as of 2022.
-They have three children, Phyllis, Susan, and Dave, and eight grandchildren.
+Ritchie with his wife, Sharon, lived in Rhode Island.
+They had three children, Phyllis, Susan, and Dave, and eight grandchildren.
+Ritchie died at his home in Rumford on March 9, 2024, at the age of 85.